 There was a discussion on how to define the meaning of proximity for PAC especially when targeted coverage and multi-hop technique are brought up.
 According to Eldad’s comments proximity depends on applications.
 In point of communication view, what kind of data rate we can get defines the proximity.

-Next, Eldad Zeira from Interdigital presented the eight-th uploaded materal for this meeting (15-12-0272-00-0008-use-cases-and-applications-for-pac.pptx).
+Next, Eldad Zeira from Interdigital presented the eighth uploaded materal for this meeting (15-12-0272-00-0008-use-cases-and-applications-for-pac.pptx).
 He proposed an application matrix template sorted by vertical use cases vs PAC features.
 He also proposed context-aware peer-to-peer communication as a design factor/parameter of PHY/MAC structure since various applications require different latency, data rate, network topology.

-The nine-th presentation was given by Seung-Hoon Park from Samsung.
+The nineth presentation was given by Seung-Hoon Park from Samsung.
 There was a comment on long latency requirement on gaming services.
 Many group participants questioned on how to implement TDMA as a multiple access scheme for unlicensed bands.
 Seung-Hoon replied with some existing 802 standards employing joint CSMA/TDMA techniques.
 He also mentioned that TDMA can also be scheduled in a distributed manner.
 There was another comment on challenging issues on synchronization requirements.
 There was a suggestion on focusing on proximity based services in the service requirements category according to the presentation material.

 The meeting recessed at 3:30pm.